andyinthemachine/real-eyes/README.md

 $ npm run dev
 ```

+This starts the application on port 8000.
+To use a different port you can change specify the desired port in the config.ts file

-To run in a production environment you first need to compile to Javascript and then run the application from the built files.
+To run in a production environment you first need to compile to Javascript and then run the application from the compiled files.

 To do that run `npm start` in your terminal.
-Other useful scripts are specified in the package.json file
+Other useful scripts are specified in the package.json file.

+To view documentation make a `GET` request to the `/api/info` endpoint.